 - Other options

 Research by Churchill Home Insurance several years ago found that women in the UK have an average of 14 items which they haven’t worn for at least a year.
-With each of these items costing an average of £21.82, each woman has a massive £305 worth of unworn clothes in her wardrobe.
-Just think what could be done with that much money!
+With each of these items costing an average of £22, each woman has a over £300 worth of unworn clothes in her wardrobe.
+Just think what could be done with that money

 Where can you swap?

-- Or, go to a swapping party with Swishing.org.
-There are even swapping events held in nightclubs – like Swap-a-rama Razzmatazz in Shoreditch, East London when a klaxon blares and everyone swaps a garment with the person next to them!
+- Go to a swapping party with Swishing.org.
+There are even swapping events held in nightclubs like Swap-a-rama Razzmatazz in Shoreditch, East London when a klaxon blares and everyone swaps a garment with the person next to them!

-- Fashion Space: This works in a really similar way to Bigwardrobe – you can buy, sell or swap your clothes.
+- Fashion Space: This works by letting you buy, sell or swap your clothes.
 It’s free to register, set up your own ‘shop’ and list.
-It is more fashion focused than Bigwardrobe but it does take a 10% commission.
+They take a 10% commission.

 - Alternatively host your own swap-shop party.
-Get your mates and family together and tell them to bring any clothes and accessories they don’t want.
+Get your friends and family together and tell them to bring any clothes and accessories they don’t want.

 The idea behind neutral shopping is that you use the profit you make from selling your old clothes to buy new ones, and you don’t spend any more than that.
 This means you have, in effect, got a load of new stuff for free.
 Be strict with yourself and make sure you really do only spend what you’ve made.
 Also, don’t forget to factor in postage and packing costs when selling or buying.